 * Controversy rekindles concerns about too-cosy ties (Adds release of texts by state)

 BERLIN, Aug 6 (Reuters) - The government of Germany's Lower Saxony, which holds a fifth of Volkswagen's voting rights, denied on Sunday a newspaper report that its premier softened speeches critical of the carmaker in the diesel emissions scandal at the company's request.

 Premier Stephan Weil, already facing an unexpected election after the defection of a member of his ruling coalition to Chancellor Angela Merkel's conservatives, is under fire for what some see as a too-cosy relationship with VW.

 The mass circulation newspaper Bild am Sonntag quoted a VW employee as saying that the company "rewrote and watered down" an October 2015 speech by Weil to the state legislature about the diesel scandal after Weil shared a draft with the company.

 "This was no fact check," the paper quoted the employee as saying.

-Weil, a member of VW's supervisory board, called VW "a pearl of German industry" in the speech, but other passages were removed, the newspaper reported, including one in which he said company officials should be held accountable "regardless of their place in the hierarchy."
+Weil, who is a member of VW's supervisory board, called VW "a pearl of German industry" in the speech, but other passages were removed, the newspaper reported, including one in which he called for company officials to be held accountable "regardless of their place in the hierarchy."

-Overall, Weil said, his speech remained sharply critical of VW leadership for not disclosing the emissions issue until a year after it first began discussions with U.S. officials.
+Weil also sharply criticised the VW leadership in the speech for not disclosing its emissions rigging until a year after it first began discussions with U.S. officials, his office said.

 "Every member of the supervisory board has an obligation with regard to the company's interests and, based on the stock corporation act, has to adhere to the confidentiality interests of the company," the spokesman said in emailed comments.